wairas/happy-tools/README.md

                         the OPEX JSON file with the annotated white reference if it cannot be determined automatically (default:
                         None)
+  --black_ref_locator_for_white_ref LOCATOR
+                        the reference locator scheme to use for locating black references that get applied to the white reference, eg rl-manual (default: None) --black_ref_method_for_white_ref METHOD
+                        the black reference method to use for applying black references to the white reference, eg br-same-size (default: None)
   -n, --dry_run         whether to omit generating any data or creating
                         directories (default: False)
   -R DIR, --resume_from DIR